dcouch440/antique_social_media/README.md

 ## `Antique Social Media App Made With Node.js `
 #### Created By David Couch
+##### `Project Started 4 / 11 / 2021`

-# About:
+# `About:`

-  This Project is an Work in Progress:
+  This Project is an Work in Progress, This was mad for the love of javascript and exploration in a full stack javascript social media app.

   This is API application made with Node.js that currently features,

     - HTTP only json web token authentication
     - bcrypt password hashing
     - cloudinary image upload routes
-    - user antique image + avatar image join tables
-    - sign in / out authentication
-    - serialization for like / dislike status for current logged in user
-    - like / dislike routes for antiques (posts)

-  In the works:
-    - Socket.io user online status
+    - socket.io for online status and chat rooms
-    - additional tests
+    - async + state functions to handle integration with socket.io and database queries for user online

   File Structure philosophy: